tihado/mistral-hackathon-sep-2025/README.md

 ### 👗 **Virtual Try-On**

-- AI-powered virtual try-on for clothing and furniture using Google Gemini
+- AI-powered virtual try-on for clothing, furniture, and other items using OpenRouter (Google Gemini 2.5 Flash)
 - Generate realistic try-on images using both product and user images
 - Multi-modal AI generation with personalized results
 - Support for both clothing and furniture placement with high-quality image generation
+- Flexible image input: supports both URLs and base64 encoded data for product and user images
+- **Persistent Storage**: Generated images are automatically uploaded to AWS S3 for permanent storage and public access

 ### 💰 **Price Tracking**